ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     the Additional Authenticated Data value
     using the specified content encryption algorithm
-    to create the JWE Ciphertext value and the JWE Authentication Tag (which is the Authentication Tag output from the encryption operation).
+    to create the JWE Ciphertext value and the JWE Authentication Tag (which is the Authentication Tag output from the encryption operation) unless HPKE Integrated Encryption is being employed.
+    If HPKE Integrated Encryption is being employed, encrypt M using the specified HPKE algorithm to create the JWE Ciphertext value;
+    in this case, the JWE Initialization Vector and JWE Authentication Tag values are both the empty octet sequence.

 1. Compute the encoded ciphertext value BASE64URL(JWE Ciphertext).